teambit/docs/docs/tutorials/bit-vue-tutorial.md

     },
 ```

-> Your compiler's version may be different from the version shown above

 ### Build the Vue Component

 Now that the compiler is installed, build the component.
 Building the component serves two purposes: